Matrucci/Mix-Server-Python/README.md

 ## How to run

-Edit the file "messages.txt" and put your message in that format:
+Edit the file "messages1.txt" and put your message in that format:

 > < message > < servers numbers separated by commas > < desired round to be sent > < password > < salt > < dest IP > < dest port >